ant-design/ant-design-pro-site/docs/deploy.en-US.md

 Since Ant Design Pro use [roadhog](https://github.com/sorrycc/roadhog) as development tool, complex processes have been encapsulated and for most scenarios only one command `roadhog build` is required to build the package, after build successfully, it will generate the `dist` folder in the root directory, which is contains packaged files, usually static files like` *** .js`, `***.css`, ` index.html`.

-But if you want custom the build result, like specify the result directory, you can configure it in `.webpackrc`, see more information at [roadhog configuration](https://github.com/sorrycc/roadhog#configuration).
+But if you want to custom the build result, like specify the result directory, you can configure it in `.webpackrc`, see more information at [roadhog configuration](https://github.com/sorrycc/roadhog#configuration).

 ### Environment

-When you want use different setttings between development and deployment and test environments, you can use the  [env](https://github.com/sorrycc/roadhog#env) option to archive it.
+When you want to use different settings for deployment and test environments, you can use the  [env](https://github.com/sorrycc/roadhog#env) option to archive it.

 ```
 "env": {